relu-org/Otto-von-Bismarck/README.md

 ## Installation

-Copy `.env.sample` to `.env` and populate it with your's GitHub Application ID and secret
+Copy `.env.sample` to `.env` and populate it with your's GitHub Application ID, secret, and callback URL in you need remote signup.

 ## Usage